Can I Freeze a Compote?

 • Stone Fruit Compote: Features peaches, cherries, or plums.

-• Mixed-Fruit Compote: Combines various fruits for a rich flavor medley.
+• Mixed-Fruit Compote: A blend of different fruits for a rich, flavorful mix.

 How Compote Is Made

-Compote is made by simmering fruits in water, juice, or syrup, along with sugar and optional spices.
+Compote is prepared by gently simmering fruits in water, juice, or syrup, along with sugar and optional spices.
 The process softens the fruits while preserving their natural sweetness and tang.
 It can be chunky or smooth, depending on personal preference.

 The beauty of compote lies in its versatility.
 You can make it with almost any fruit, depending on what’s in season or available.
 Popular choices include: